If there’s one thing businesses cannot afford in today’s competitive landscape, it’s sub-optimal system performance.

 The cost of API downtime

-It’s hard to quantify how much downtime hurts, but Gartner released a study in 2014 which pegged the number at $300,000 per hour.
+It’s hard to quantify how much downtime hurts, but Gartner released a study, which pegged the number at $300,000 per hour.
 This is a modest average, of course.
 Consider the business loss caused by an hour of downtime during, say, Black Friday discount season.
 For more horror stories of how malfunctioning/non-functioning APIs killed business or employee spirit, see here and here.

 Now, downtimes cannot be eliminated; in the real world, anything can go wrong at any time.
 But by having appropriate monitoring systems in place, we can get to know the errors as they happen, sometimes even before the customer does!